Sequential Relational Decomposition: Decomposition is hard

-We obtain $\A_2$ by simulating $A^n_R$ on $\Sigma_\Out$-labeled $\Sigma_\Barr$ trees, using an alternating automaton $\A_2=(\Sigma_\Barr,\Sigma_\Out,Q',q_0,\delta_2,\alpha_2)$, where $Q'=\{q_0\}\cup (Q\times\Sigma_\Out))$, $\alpha_2=Q''$, and the transition function is defined as follows: \begin{itemize} \item $\delta^2(q_0)=\ \bigvee_{\eta:\Sigma_\In\rightarrow (\Sigma_\Barr\times\Sigma_\Out)} \bigwedge_{b\in\Sigma_\Barr} \bigwedge_{i\in\Sigma_\In~\mbox{and}~b=\eta(i)_1} \langle b, (\delta(q_0,(i,\eta(i)_2)),\eta(i)_2)\rangle$ \item $\delta^2((q,o'),o)= \bigvee_{\eta:\Sigma_\In\rightarrow (\Sigma_\Barr\times\Sigma_\Out)} \bigwedge_{b\in\Sigma_\Barr} \bigwedge_{i\in\Sigma_\In~\mbox{and}~b=\eta(i)_1} \langle b, (\delta(q,(i,\eta(i)_2)),\eta(i)_2)\rangle$ if $q\in F$ and $o=o'$, \item $\delta^2((q,o'),o)=false$ if $q\not\in F$ or $o'\not=o'$. \end{itemize} In this simulation, every $(\Sigma_\Barr\times\Sigma_\Out)$-labeled branch of $\tau$ maps to a branch of $\tau_2$ with the same $(\Sigma_\Barr\times\Sigma_\Out)$-labeling.
+We obtain $\A_2$ by simulating $A^n_R$ on $\Sigma_\Out$-labeled $\Sigma_\Barr$ trees, using an alternating automaton $\A_2=(\Sigma_\Barr,\Sigma_\Out,Q',q_0,\delta_2,\alpha_2)$, where $Q'=\{q_0\}\cup (Q\times\Sigma_\Out))$, $\alpha_2=Q'$, and the transition function is defined as follows: \begin{itemize} \item $\delta^2(q_0)=\ \bigvee_{\eta:\Sigma_\In\rightarrow (\Sigma_\Barr\times\Sigma_\Out)} \bigwedge_{b\in\Sigma_\Barr} \bigwedge_{i\in\Sigma_\In~\mbox{and}~b=\eta(i)_1} \langle b, (\delta(q_0,(i,\eta(i)_2)),\eta(i)_2)\rangle$ \item $\delta^2((q,o'),o)= \bigvee_{\eta:\Sigma_\In\rightarrow (\Sigma_\Barr\times\Sigma_\Out)} \bigwedge_{b\in\Sigma_\Barr} \bigwedge_{i\in\Sigma_\In~\mbox{and}~b=\eta(i)_1} \langle b, (\delta(q,(i,\eta(i)_2)),\eta(i)_2)\rangle$ if $q\in F$ and $o=o'$, \item $\delta^2((q,o'),o)=false$ if $q\not\in F$ or $o'\not=o'$. \end{itemize} In this simulation, every $(\Sigma_\Barr\times\Sigma_\Out)$-labeled branch of $\tau: \Sigma^+_\In\rightarrow \Sigma_\Barr\times\Sigma_\Out$ maps to a branch of $\tau_2: \Sigma^+_\Barr\rightarrow \Sigma_\Out$ with the same $(\Sigma_\Barr\times\Sigma_\Out)$-labeling.
 Note, however, that in $\tau$ the $\Sigma_\Barr\times\Sigma_\Out$ letter pairs are all node labels, while in $\tau_2$ the $\Sigma_\Barr\times\Sigma_\Out$ letter pairs come from tree directions ($\Sigma_\Barr$) and node labels ($\Sigma_\Out$).

-As shown in \cite{KV01}, if $\tau_2$ is accepted by $A_2$, then an accepting run of $A_2$ on $\tau_2$ yields a tree $\tau$ where the $\Sigma_\Out$ labeling depends only on the $\Sigma_\Barr$ labeling.
-In particular, if $\A_2$ is nonempty, it is witnessed by a finite-state transducer $T_2$.
+As shown in~\cite{KV01}, if $\tau_2$ is accepted by $A_2$, then an accepting run of $A_2$ on $\tau_2$ yields a tree $\tau$ where the $\Sigma_\Out$ labeling depends only on the $\Sigma_\Barr$ labeling.
 We thus have to check that $\A_2$ is nonempty.
-For this we use standard techniques in tree-automata theory \cite{GTW02}, according to which nonemptiness of $\A_2$ can be checked in exponential time.
+For this we use standard techniques in tree-automata theory~\cite{GTW02}, according to which nonemptiness of $\A_2$ can be checked in exponential time.
 A subtle point here is that the transition function of $\A_2$ is of exponential size, due to the disjunction $\bigvee_{\eta:\Sigma_\In\rightarrow (\Sigma_\Barr\times\Sigma_\Out)}$.
 But in the nonemptiness algorithm this disjunction of exponential size turns into an alphabet of exponential size, and this affects the computational complexity multiplicatively, so the algorithm is still exponential with respect to $\A_R$.